Who Attends a Home Inspection?

 There’s another reason why the buyer’s agent should be present: the agent can use the findings during negotiations.
 However, instead of asking for a reduced price on the home, Pretty suggests buyers ask for credit toward closing costs.

-“If the asking price is lowered by even $5,000, that’s only about $25 less per month toward the mortgage.
-That’s not very much money to help that buyer fix the issue,” However, if the problems will cost $5,000 to fix and the buyer asks the seller for credit toward their closing costs in lieu of repairs, “the buyer can retain $5,000 of their money to then put toward the repairs, new carpeting, a new deck, decorating or whatever they want to do.”
+However, if the problems will cost $5,000 to fix and the buyer asks the seller for credit toward their closing costs in place of repairs, “the buyer can retain $5,000 of their money to then put toward the repairs, new carpeting, a new deck, decorating or whatever they want to do.”

-Who shouldn’t attend a home inspection
+Who shouldn’t attend a home inspection?

 The seller or the listing agent

-Whether or not the listing agent should be present is up for some debate.
+Whether or not the listing agent should be present is up for debate.
 Some believe that because the listing agent represents the seller, they need to be there to keep overly zealous inspectors in line.
 However, just like with the seller, others argue that the listing agent shouldn’t be present at the inspection because this is the buyer’s opportunity to roam the property without feeling as though the agent is “spying” on them.

-Family and/or friends of the buyer
+Family and friends of the buyer

 “That person feels pressure and the need to find issues.
 So they go through the house, pulling everything.”
 Pretty explains.
 For example, they could make comments about how the walls look dingy or the knobs on the cabinets are dated.
-These things are minute in the grander scheme of things, plus they’re easy fixes!
+These things are minute in the grander scheme of things, plus they’re easy fixes.

 You might think it would be useful to have a contractor friend come along because they may spot things that the home inspector could miss.
 “They’re not an inspector, and they’re not a Realtor.
 They’re looking for flaws and ways to be a hero for their buyer friend.
 Sometimes that gets misinterpreted and can cause some problems,” Pretty states.

 Also, when you’re ready to do repairs, you can use a general contractor for minor repairs, but Pretty recommends hiring licensed professionals who specialize in that area.
-For example, if the electric needs to be re-wired, you should hire a licensed electrician.
+For example, if the home needs to be rewired, you should hire a licensed electrician.
 If the home needs a new HVAC, look for a licensed HVAC technician.
 “You want them to be licensed because most will provide a warranty,” she notes.

 Being prepared and knowing who attends a home inspection